gnss-sdr/geniuss-place/_posts/2021-06-17-master-to-main-transition.md

 - A copy of the branch formerly known as "master" will be kept in the repository (although it will not be the default branch name anymore and will not receive further updates) until the forthcoming release of GNSS-SDR v0.0.15.
-Once v0.0.15 is released, the "master" branch name will be deleted from the upstream repository.
+Once v0.0.15 is released, the "master" branch will be deleted from the upstream repository.

 We are aware that this change could require modifications in your scripts involving the upstream GNSS-SDR repository (although if you are using the `next`